aws-samples/image-optimization/README.md

 This solution is using [sharp](https://sharp.pixelplumbing.com/) to perform image optimizations in a performant manner.
 By default, it will use its latest available version.
 You can manually update share to the newest release if needed.
 For instance, if a critical vulnerability like the one addressed in [GitHub issue #3798](https://github.com/lovell/sharp/issues/3798) requires patching, you can simply run `npm run prepare-lambda` followed by `cdk deploy` to update and redeploy your application with the latest sharp version.

-## Deployment Output and Verification
+## Deployment output and Verification

 Upon successful deployment (within minutes), you'll receive the following information in the CDK output: